rambros3d/handbook/docs/hardware.md

 # Recommended Hardware
-Most of our RC scale models use BLDC motors (especially A2212 motor).
-Here's some extra info about the motors
+All of our RC scale models use BLDC motors (especially A2212 motor).
+Here's some extra info about the motors.

 ## 1.Motors
 ### A2212 Motor